Buyer's FAQ

 • Which Lahey compilers does Winteracter support?

-The discontinued Lahey "Fortran" for .NET compiler was never supported for several reasons, primarily because it did not compile standard Fortran.
+The long-discontinued Lahey "Fortran" for .NET compiler was never supported for several reasons, primarily because it did not compile standard Fortran.
 Support for the obsolete LF90 and Elf90 compilers was dropped at v11.0, as was support for the early versions of LF95 (5.0-5.6) which relied on the old Phar Lap tools.
-Support for the discontinued Lahey Linux compilers has also been dropped (32-bit @ v14.0 and 64-bit @ v15.0).
+Support for the old Lahey Linux compilers has also been dropped (32-bit @ v14.0 and 64-bit @ v15.0).

 • What is the difference between WiSK and Winteracter?